panweihit/panweihit.github.io/_pages/about.md

 I have a broad interest in (any & multi) robot control using Bayesian machine learning and the principles of dynamic control.

-Click the figure below to watch demos of our lab's work and collaborations or visit [YouTube channel](https://www.youtube.com/user/panweihit)
-[![Watch the video](/images/panlab2.png)](https://newcastle-my.sharepoint.com/:v:/g/personal/nwp31_newcastle_ac_uk/)
+Click to watch demos of our lab's work and collaborations or visit [YouTube channel](https://www.youtube.com/user/panweihit) [![Watch the video](/images/panlab2.png)](https://newcastle-my.sharepoint.com/:v:/g/personal/nwp31_newcastle_ac_uk/)